Dungannon Primary School

 • Write character profiles, e.g. simple descriptions, posters, passports, using key words and phrases that describe or are spoken by characters in the text.

-Our topic this term will be ‘Space Explorers’.
+Our topic this term will be ‘Peter Rabbit’s Garden Adventure’.

-Some of the activities we will be involved in are:
+Some of the topics we will participate in are:

 ICT -